Meshes browses every mesh asset in your place — MeshPart.MeshId, SpecialMesh.MeshId, and FileMesh.MeshId references.

 Why do some meshes show 0 triangles?

-The Open Cloud API could not fetch geometry for that asset.
-Verify your API key and check that the asset is public or owned by you.
+The Roblox API could not fetch geometry for that asset.
+Sign in with Roblox and check that the asset is public or owned by you.

 Can I see where each mesh is placed in the world?